 A possible change of the IoT device definition could look like this:

-IoT Device: a type of UE which is dedicated for a set of specific use cases or services and which is allowed to make use of certain features restricted to this type of UEs.
+IoT Device: a device similar to a UE which is dedicated for a set of specific use cases or services and which is allowed to make use of certain features restricted to this type of devices.
+All requirements for UEs also apply to IoT devices except for the herein specified exceptions.

 NOTE 5: An IoT device may be optimized for the specific needs of services and application being executed (e.g. smart home/city, smart utilities, e-Health and smart wearables).
 Some IoT devices are not intended for human type communications.